srbutler1/stock-buddy/CONTRIBUTING.md

-# Contributing to Stock Buddy 🚀
+# Contributing to Stock Market Analysis Platform

-Welcome to Stock Buddy!
-We're excited that you want to help make learning about stocks fun for kids.
-Here's how you can help!
+Thank you for your interest in contributing to our technical analysis platform.
+This guide outlines the process for making contributions.

-## Getting Started 🌟
+## Development Setup

 1. **Fork the Repository**
-   * Click the "Fork" button at the top right of this page
+   * Fork the repository through GitHub's interface
-   * This creates your own copy of Stock Buddy
+   * This creates your personal copy of the project

 2. **Clone Your Fork**
    ```bash